myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

   We have a few additional announcements.

-  * Week {number} on {subject} is now available on teh Courseware page.
+  * Week {number} on {subject} is now available on the Courseware page.

   * Problem set {number} is also available.
 It is due on {date} at {time} UTC.

-  * Remember that the due dates for problem sets and exams are in the UTC (GMT) time zone.
+  * Remember that the due dates for problem sets and exams are in UTC (the GMT time zone).
 See the current UTC time here {add link}.
 Please convert the times given to your own time zone!

   Wishing you continued success in the course,